Catering - Professional Chef Diploma

 Other Costs (payable by all students): £45 Material fee contribution and £15 Trip

 This course may also attract additional costs, for example, kit, uniform or books, that all students will be required to pay.
 Please contact the College for further details.

 How will I be assessed?

-A variety of assessment methods which will include periodic skills tests, short answer questions, and assignment work.
-Will culminate in a set of final practical tests which will count towards a large proportion of your final grading.
+This programme will use a variety of assessment methods which will include periodic skills tests, short answer questions, and assignment work.
+Your work is graded, and you will be able to track your performance as you work towards the qualification.
+There will also be classroom activity, online learning, and visits to supplement learning.
+Your studies will culminate in a set of final practical tests which will count towards your final grading.